 Unless other arrangements are made, pickup or delivery must be scheduled within 2 weeks of receipt of deposit or whenever the kid(s) is ready to leave the farm, whichever is applicable.
 After 2 weeks, an additional charge of $5 per day will be added to the cost of the goat/kid for board.
 If arrangements are not made to pick up goat(s) within 30 days, all deposits and agreements will be forfeit and the goat(s) will be retained and/or offered for sale to the public.
 Buyers are responsible for any costs related to shipping and transport, including any CVIs/veterinary health certificates necessary for interstate transport.

 All kids are pulled at birth and bottle fed.
 Kids may go home under 8 weeks of age, on a bottle, to homes with experience bottle raising young kids.
 We do not recommend weaning goat kids before 12 weeks of age and do not typically wean until 14-16 weeks.
 Goats are herd animals and we will not sell single kids/goats to homes with no other goats; there must be at least one other suitable goat companion on the property.
 Horses/ponies, donkeys, dogs, etc., are not suitable companions for goats.
 We also disbud (de-horn) ALL goat kids that leave our property and strongly suggest not bringing a disbudded/non-horned goat into a herd with horned goats.
 If you are new to goats and have questions about care and management, please ask!
 We are happy to help.

 We will only sell CAE and disease-free animals from our farm that, to the best of our knowledge, are healthy at time of pickup.
-We practice routine biosecurity testing, raise all kids using CAE and coccidia prevention protocols, and vaccinate all kids and adults are vaccinated for CD/T according to recent veterinary guidance.
+We practice routine biosecurity testing, raise all kids using CAE and coccidia prevention protocols, and vaccinate all kids and adults for CD/T according to recent veterinary guidance.
 However, due to factors beyond our control, such as differing management practices, stressors, etc., we cannot make any guarantees on health once a goat leaves our property.
 Due to biosecurity concerns, we cannot take back any goat that has left our property.
 All sales are final.